MattesGroeger/MGBenchmark/Readme.md

 ## Introduction

-This library provides an easy way to measure execution time within code.
-This is especially interesting for load operations that are difficult to profile with Instruments.
+Easily measure execution times within code.
+This is especially interesting for load operations that are difficult to profile with [Instruments](http://developer.apple.com/library/mac/#documentation/DeveloperTools/Conceptual/InstrumentsUserGuide/Introduction/Introduction.html).

 ### Features